 Explore our PsyD Program

 We’re a socially-conscious APA accredited PsyD program in clinical psychology with history, heart, top-notch training opportunities, and a mission to be scholars and agents of change.
 As one of the oldest PsyD programs in the country, we remain relevant with our mission-driven focus to serve the underserved, promote inclusivity and meet the needs of our society.
 At Spalding, you’ll receive excellent training from a faculty of practitioners who are actively making a difference in their communities.
 You’ll be given the space to cultivate your own interests and begin making your mark on the world.
-Plus, you’ll find that our practicum placements and stellar internship match rate (100% for the past 10 years!) reflect the quality of our doctoral candidates.
+Plus, you’ll find that our practicum placements and stellar internship match rate (100% 10 of the last 11 years) reflect the quality of our doctoral candidates.

 Training